Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "Meaning?"

-"Meaning that… I mean, sure, okay, the shields aren’t any tougher than they’d usually be for a ship this size, but the ace up their sleeve is, every time some asshole shoots this ship he gets a gamma laser pulse coming straight back at him powered by the energy of his own weapon."
+"Meaning that...
+I mean, sure, okay, the shields aren’t any tougher than they’d usually be for a ship this size, but the ace up their sleeve is, every time some asshole shoots this ship he gets a gamma laser pulse coming straight back at him powered by the energy of his own weapon."

 The two nonhumans stared at him in dumbfounded silence for a second.

-"You… weaponized the defensive systems.
-Only a human…" Vedreg rumbled.
+"You... weaponized the defensive systems.
+Only a human..."
+Vedreg rumbled.

 Lewis grinned.
 He never bothered to hide his teeth.
 "Best defense is a good offense!"

 "Again, only a human would think like that."

 "It ain’t perfect.
-Like I said, there was nothing I could do about the fact the emitter circuitry gets hot and eventually fails, and the laser ain’t as powerful as the attack that powered it ‘cause thermodynamics says *’Hell the fuck no’*, but… it’s a nasty surprise at least."
+Like I said, there was nothing I could do about the fact the emitter circuitry gets hot and eventually fails, and the laser ain’t as powerful as the attack that powered it ‘cause thermodynamics says *’Hell the fuck no’*, but... it’s a nasty surprise at least."

 "I am more interested in the speed," Kirk said.
 "It cruises just as fast as *Sanctuary*, and you promise a million times the speed of light in an emergency?
 How?!
 The only reason *Sanctuary* was so fast was because of its power core."